Southampton Solent University2015 League Table Ranking 114

 - Email firstname.lastname@example.org or telephone +44 (0)23 8031 9201 to discuss your support needs.

-- The Students' Union supports and protects the rights of students and offers independent advice – from housing to academic matters
+- The Students' Union supports and protects the rights of students and offers independent advice – from housing to academic matters.
+For more information, please visit our website.

 - A hub of activities for students offering social events and opportunities for building skills and experience through clubs, societies volunteering and in the running of Union itself.

-- Graduate Helena Lucas became Great Britain's first ever sailing gold medallist at the 2012 Paralympic Games.
+- Largest university coach education programme in England, with over 28 NGB awards offered Graduate Helena Lucas became Great Britain's first ever sailing gold medallist at the 2012 Paralympic Games.

 - Current Business student Kate Macgregor and graduate Paul Goodison sailed for Team GB at the London 2012 games.
 Graduate Katie-George Dunlevy competed for Ireland in the velodrome in the 2012 Paralympic Games.

-- Team Solent Men’s Rugby winners of Hampshire Leaque in 2013.
+- Team Solent Men’s Rugby are competing in Hampshire League Division 1.

 - Team Solent Men’s Football plays in FA Step 6, and competes in FA Cup and FA Vase.

-- Team Solent Men’s Basketball plays in England Basketball League Division 2.
+- Team Solent Men’s Basketball plays in England Basketball League Division 2 and Women’s in League Division 2.

 - Acquisition of local authority sports development unit and school sports partnership has created a host of work placement and volunteer opportunities for undergraduates.

-- World-leading £3-m shipping handling centre, one of only five in the world, was opened in Romsey in June 2011.
+- World-leading £3-m shipping handling centre, one of only five in the world.

-- A new exhibition space was opened at the heart of Southampton’s new culture quarter in November 2011.
+- A new exhibition space at the heart of Southampton’s new culture quarter.

 - All part-time, full-time, volunteering and work experience opportunities options are advertised through Jobshop.